Budibase/website/content/careers/full-stack-javascript-engineer.md

 - Jest
 - Rollup
 - Babel
+- Amazon Web Services

 ## The Ideal Candidate

 Education and qualifications are great, but not a huge deal to us in comparison to the right personality and attitude we are looking for to help us make Budibase the best company it can be.
-We love to see creative, hard-working folks who love to build cool things.
+We love to see creative, hard-working folks who enjoy building cool things.
 Please feel free to include evidence of your side projects, github account or things you have built in your job application.
-We would love to see them!
+We would be thrilled to see them!

-- 3-5 years experience building web applications with JavaScript (any framework or vanilla)
+- 4+ years experience building web applications with JavaScript (any framework or vanilla)
-- Experience using and configuring the modern JavaScript stack
+- Experience using and configuring the modern JavaScript stack (Babel, Webpack, ES6 etc)
-- Experience with CI/CD
+- Experience with Continuous Integration and Continuous Delivery
 - Experience building cloud native products
-- Curious, driven and motivated to learn and grasp concepts
+- Curious, driven and motivated to learn
 - Passionate about quality software
 - Good communication skills
 - Experience working in a startup